 - Glycerol 3-phosphate:

 Gluconeogenesis reactions and regulation

-- Gluconeogenesis is inhibited when there is an excess of energy available (i.e., large ATP/AMP ration) and activated if energy is required (i.e., low ATP/AMP ratio).
+- Gluconeogenesis is activated when there is an excess of energy available (i.e., large ATP/AMP ratio) and inhibited if energy is required (i.e., low ATP/AMP ratio).

-- The following shows the key steps of gluconeogenesis that are irreversible and need to be bypassed with special enzymes.
-The other steps are merely the opposite reactions of glycolysis that are carried out by bidirectional enzymes (see glycolysis and this illustration ).
+- The table below shows the key steps of gluconeogenesis, which are irreversible and can only be bypassed with specific enzymes.
+The other steps are merely the opposite reactions of glycolysis that are carried out by bidirectional enzymes (see “Glycolysis”).

 - Location: cytosol of all cells

 NADPH production, which is required for reduction of the antioxidant glutathione to prevent excess hydrogen peroxide and free radicals from damaging RBC membranes (and causing hemolytic anemia). is the most common human enzyme deficiency.
 It results in insufficient

 - Requires 1 H2O

 - Ribulose 5-phosphate ⇄ ribose 5-phosphate (isomerization reaction) via ribose 5-phosphate isomerase

 - Ribulose 5-phosphate ⇄ xylulose 5-phosphate (epimerization reaction) via ribulose 5-phosphate epimerase (phosphopentose epimerase)